 The per capita income in Bridgeport in 2018 was $47,630, which is wealthy relative to West Virginia and the nation.
 This equates to an annual income of $190,520 for a family of four.

 The people who call Bridgeport home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bridgeport residents report their race to be White, followed by Asian.
 Important ancestries of people in Bridgeport include German, Italian, Irish, English, and Scots-Irish.

 The most common language spoken in Bridgeport is English.
-Other important languages spoken here include Polish and Chinese.
+Other important languages spoken here include Polish and Langs. of India.